Emadmohamed22/Mega-Real-time-End-to-End-DevOps/README.md

 •	Generate a project token.

-•	describes your build tool [maven]
+•	describes your build tool [maven] .

-•	run mvn clean verify sonar:sonar with project parameters Url&Login&Key

 __________________________________________________________________________________________________________________________________________________________________